 Insomnia - The Statistics

-Last year, Aviva’s Well-Being Report revealed some shocking insomnia statistics.
-Some of their findings which really stand out include:
+Last year, Aviva's Well-Being Report revealed some shocking insomnia statistics.
+Did you know:

 - 67% of adults suffer from disrupted sleep.